Ultralong-distance quantum correlations in three-terminal Josephson junctions: Discussion

-On the experimental side, the positive zero-frequency quantum current-noise cross-correlations of the quartets were predicted \cite{Sotto} and measured in the Weizmann group experiment \cite{Heiblum}.
-In this experiment, absence of the quartet line and vanishingly small quantum current-noise cross-correlations $S_{a,b}=0$ were obtained with a pair of Josephson junctions that are ``far remote'' from each other.
+{On the experimental side, the positive zero-frequency quantum current-noise cross-correlations of the quartets were predicted \cite{Sotto} and measured in the Weizmann group experiment \cite{Heiblum}.
+In this experiment, absence of the quartet line and vanishingly small quantum current-noise cross-correlations $S_{a,b}=0$ were obtained with a pair of ``remote'' Josephson junctions.
 It was then concluded that ``the trivial effect'' of the electromagnetic environment is not at the origin of the quartet resonance line.
-The Grenoble experiment \cite{Lefloch} also ruled out such ``extrinsic synchronization'' by demonstrating absence of the quartet line with remote contacts in a metallic structure.
+The Grenoble experiment \cite{Lefloch} also ruled out ``extrinsic synchronization'' by demonstrating absence of the quartet line with remote contacts in a metallic structure.}

-The bias voltage was very low with respect to the superconducting gap in the Weizmann group experiment\cite{Heiblum}, {\it i.e.} $eV\ll\Delta$.
-Here, we ``simply'' propose analogous measurement of the quantum current-noise cross-correlations at voltage values which are significant fractions of the gap; typically $eV/\Delta$ is in the same range as on figure~\ref{fig:vs-R}, {\it i.e.} from $eV/\Delta=0.3$ to $eV/\Delta=1.2$, given the above mentioned ``gap edge singularity resonance'' at $eV=1/2$.
-In addition, we propose to systematically vary the distance $R_0$ between the junctions, in comparison with the coherence length $\xi_0$ and the mesoscopic phase coherence length $l_\varphi$.
-It is expected that the considered ultralong-distance Floquet-Tomasch signal will be above detection threshold, given the large signal in Tomasch experiment \cite{Tomasch1,Tomasch2,Tomasch3}
+{The bias voltage was very low with respect to the superconducting gap in the Weizmann group experiment\cite{Heiblum}, {\it i.e.} $eV\ll\Delta$.
+Here, we propose analogous measurement of the quantum current-noise cross-correlations at voltage values that are significant fractions of the gap; typically $eV/\Delta$ is within the same range as on figures~\ref{fig:vs-R}, \ref{fig:vs-R-Dynes}, \ref{fig:vs-V-1} and~\ref{fig:vs-V-2}, {\it i.e.} from $eV/\Delta=0.3$ to $eV/\Delta=1.2$, given the above mentioned ``gap edge singularity resonance'' at $eV/\Delta=1/2$.
+We propose to systematically vary the distance $R_0$ between the junctions, in comparison with the superconducting coherence length $\xi_{ball}(0)$ and the mesoscopic phase coherence length $l_\varphi$.
+It is expected that the ultralong-distance Floquet-Tomasch clusters of Cooper pairs are above detection threshold, given the large signal in Tomasch experiment \cite{Tomasch1,Tomasch2,Tomasch3}.}